Practical guide

 Download before you fly: Some hotels or holiday rentals have restrictive firewalls that may block the initial download of VPN software.

-Check the battery: Running a VPN 24/7 on a smartphone will increase battery consumption by approximately 10-15%.
+Check the battery: Running a VPN 24/7 on a smartphone will increase battery consumption by approximately 10 to 15%.
 Carry a power bank if you are out exploring cities like Granada all day.

 Manual Configuration: Keep a copy of your VPN's manual configuration settings (username, password, and server addresses) in a secure offline note.
 This allows you to set up a connection using the phone's native settings if the app fails.